-Nyah drops six stone and gains a new lease on life with Slimming World
+Nyah Drops Six Stone and Gains a New Lease on Life with Slimming World

 “I love that I can still enjoy my favourite meals without feeling like I’m sabotaging myself.
 But the support is everything.
 Our group is amazing the encouragement, the ideas, the shared experiences.
 I don’t think I could’ve done it without them.”

-Nyah attends her local Slimming World group at Featherstone Rovers, run by Sinead, with sessions Tuesday 5.00pm and 6.30pm.
+Nyah attends her local Slimming World group at Featherstone Rovers, run by Sinead, with sessions every West at 5.00pm and 6.30pm.

 If you’re thinking about joining Slimming World and starting your own journey, visit www.slimmingworld.co.uk to find your nearest group.